The Shops of Woburn Sands

 There is then a jump in numbers covering the Pikesley Garage area.

 In February 1889, John Giles the local timber merchant sold 102 feet of High Street frontage to the corner of Vicarage Street to George Dolton, the local bricklayer, for £300.
 Dolton built a block of four houses on 80 feet of this.
 He was the leading bricklayer of his time, and much of his work in the main road stands as a memorial to him, especially the Methodist Church.
 No.19 went to Thomas Hudson, already spoken of as owner of No.1.
 No. 19 was for many years the newsagents and confectionery shop of Miss Collins, who was followed by her assistant, William Preston (1939), and later taken over by Frederick Pikesley as part of his garage.
 While running the garage, he had lived in the rear of the shop, which Miss Collins had as a lock-up.
 The Pikesley family sold up in the late 1960’s, but the new owners kept the name on.
-It has since become Anstee and Lawson, the coal merchants, who moved up from No.67 in the late 1990’s.
+It was Anstee and Lawson, the coal merchants, who moved up from No.67 in the late 1990’s.
+It now trades under the Pikesley name.

 No. 21 This was taken by Joshua Emms, the clockmaker, and held for a long time.
 He first established his business in one of the cottages in Woburn Road, beyond the Fir Tree, before purchasing no. 21 in 1892 (Price £325).
 He died in January 1909 leaving his son, Henry, and step-son to carry on as Emms and Dovey until they both passed on, and it was only in 1949, after the death of Tom Emms that the family connection came to an end.
 Dolly Mills – “Mr Emms had a lovely jewellers shop.
 He was a watch and clock repairer and sold silver and glassware as well as jewellery.
 He always fascinated me when he put a small magnifying glass in his eye to inspect a watch etc. His daughter Primrose became Mrs Cant of Downham Road.”
 Henry Emms committed suicide, and his widow Ivy married a Mr Cant.
 Primrose later went to live in Zimbabwe.

 The business was taken over by John Bull & Co, the old-established county jewellers in Bedford, but they found the branch was not worth running against their Bedford business, and after a few years sold to the Bletchley Co-Operative Society, who were the runners up when Bulls bought it at auction in 1949.
-But the Co-Op moved on, and The Country Collection card and gift shop was there in 2000, and in the same trade, named Sweet Pea Cards and Gifts until 2012, when Evas clothing shop moved down from 1a.
-In 2013, an Italian cafe opened here, as Mama Concetta.
+But the Co-Op moved on, and The Country Collection card and gift shop was there in 2000, and in the same trade, named Sweet Pea Cards and Gifts until 2012, when Eva’s clothing shop moved down from 1a.
+In 2013, an Italian cafe opened here, as Mama Concetta, which continued as Bailees.

 George Tansley took this shop.
 He had for many years previously run his hardware shop in Cheapside, now known as Aspley Hill – one of our first tradesmen.
 George Dolton had evidently made a direct bargain with him before building on the corner site, because it is not quite in keeping with the others.
 After the death of George Tansley, the shop was carried on by his daughter, Teressa.
 Dolly Mills – “Miss Tansley had a china shop on the other corner of Vicarage Street, they also sold paraffin by the pint.
 Miss Tansley was a very heavy lady and the crockery etc used to rattle when she walked across the wood floor.”
 After her death in 1957, it was sold to John McHardy, a former police superintendent, who had not long since retired.
 He handed over the premises to his neighbours, Dudeney & Johnston, who combined it with No.25.
 It is now the Co-op.